How to set up your own DNS server

 Open the Settings menu.

-Find your current Wi-Fi network and tap the gear button.
+Go to Network & internet > Internet, find your current Wi-Fi network, and tap the gear button.

 Open Settings.